Efficient Vertex-Label Distance Oracles for Planar Graphs: Preliminaries

-We assume basic familiarity with planar graphs.
-In particular, it is well known that if $G$ is planar then $|A(G)| = O(|V(G)|)$, and that a simple cycle separates a planar graph $G$ into an interior and an exterior parts.

-A {\em vertex-label distance oracle} is a data structure that, given a vertex $v\in V$ and a label $\lambda \in L$, outputs an (approximation) of $\delta_{G}(v,\lambda)$.
+A {\em vertex-label distance oracle} is a data structure that, for a specific vertex-labeled graph $G$, given a vertex $v\in V(G)$ and a label $\lambda \in L$, outputs (an approximation of) $\delta_{G}(v,\lambda)$.
 We note that this problem is a generalization of the basic distance oracle problem in which each vertex is given a unique label.
-Constructing an $O(nl)$-space vertex-label distance oracle is trivial.
-Simply precompute and store the distance between each vertex and each possible label.
-The goal is, therefore, to devise an oracle which requires substantially less than $nl$ space, while allowing for fast queries.
+Constructing an $O(nl)$-space vertex-label distance oracle is trivial, by precomputing and storing the distance between each vertex and each possible label.
+The goal is, therefore, to devise an oracle which requires $o(nl)$ space, while allowing fast queries.